 Write up for Thee Bangkok Hotel contributed by Annabella Sim

-6. Step in a whimsical world – at The House of Phraya Jasaen (From USD $28)
+6. Step into a whimsical world – House of Phraya Jasaen (From USD $19)

-With its unique interior designs, this hotel seems to have escaped from one of Salvador Dali’s masterpieces.
+With its unique interior design, this hotel seems to have escaped from one of Salvador Dali’s masterpieces.

 Although a 3-star hotel, the House of Phraya Jasaen is pushing boundaries with an attractive blend of modern décor and authentic Thai ornamental styles.

-Every room sports a distinctive and eccentric layout – the prison-themed room comes with jet-black bars, ashes-coloured concrete walls, and a single bed at a rate of USD $40/night.
+Every room sports a distinctive and eccentric layout – the prison-themed room comes with jet-black bars, and ash-coloured concrete walls.

-On the opposite spectrum, the hotel also panders to families with their stylish and sleek Suite, that’s beautifully ornate with rattan and wicker furniture that comes at a higher rate of USD $83/night.
+On the opposite spectrum, the hotel also panders to families with their stylish and sleek Suite, that’s beautifully ornate with rattan and wicker furniture..

 This unusual mixture of guests is also reflected in the hostel side of the business.

-You can check into a comfortable dormitory room starting at USD $34/night, that borrows some of the art gallery vibes you are immersed in right upon entering the premises.
+You can check into a comfortable dormitory room, that borrows some of the art gallery vibes you are immersed in right upon entering the premises.